fluentrobotics/ros-devcontainer/README.md

 See [`doc/ros-shell-environment.md`](doc/ros-shell-environment.md).

+> [!NOTE]
-The remaining steps assume you have followed the recommended instructions in the above document.
+> The remaining steps assume you have followed the recommended instructions in
+> the above document.

 ### Using ROS